 Directors: Calculated based on the Company’s business results and the individual’s performance, in light of peer compensation levels as shown by the data of external research companies, and maintained within the total amount approved by a resolution of the General Meeting of Shareholders.
 After consulting with the Compensation Committee, the Board of Directors approves the calculated amounts of compensation.

-Auditors: Determined based on mutual consultation with auditors and maintained within the total amount approved by a resolution of the General Meeting of Shareholders.
+Audit & Supervisory Board Members: Determined based on mutual consultation with audit & supervisory board members and maintained within the total amount approved by a resolution of the General Meeting of Shareholders.

 The Meiji Group provides products and services to a large number of customers through its food and pharmaceuticals business operations.
-In accordance with the Corporate Behavior Charter adopted in April 2009, the Meiji Group has established an internal control system to ensure fair and sound business activities firmly rooted in compliance.
+In accordance with the Corporate Behavior Charter adopted in April 2009, the Meiji Group has established an internal control system befitting the Group that is based on mutual collaboration and multifaceted checking functions to ensure directors, executive officers, and other employees comply with the Food Sanitation Act, the Pharmaceutical Affairs Act, and other statutory laws and regulations and the Articles of Incorporation, thereby ensuring fair and sound business activities firmly rooted in compliance.